Sail through beautiful landscapes of France missed by many on an immersive rail and cruise journey though Bordeaux.

 Today’s cruise takes us into the scenic Gironde Estuary.
 Traditional wooden fishing huts dot the attractive inlets, and there are wild islands, such as Cazeau Island and pretty Patiras Island, that are home to migrating birds.
 After taking in these charming scenes at a relaxed pace, we arrive in Pauillac, a sleepy port whose quayside is lined with grand stone houses.
 Take lunch on the ship ahead of our visit to the renowned Médoc wine region this afternoon.
 On this excursion, see where some of the world's most celebrated red wines are cultivated, grown in sloping vineyards overlooking the river.
 We follow the famous Châteaux Route, sampling the fantastic local varietals and taking in views of the area's stately homes.
 Back on board, dinner is served this evening - scrumptious French cuisine freshly prepared by the chef.
 Overnight ship.
 (B, L, D)

-We leave Blaye this morning and continue our cruise down the Gironde, joining the peaceful Dordogne River on our way to Libourne.
-Upon docking, we travel to St. Emilion for a guided tour of this UNESCO-listed city.
+Disembarking in Libourne this morning, we travel to St Emilion for a guided tour of this UNESCO listed city.
 Soak in sights of the 12th-century monolithic church - the largest in all of Europe - and the centuries-old carved stone homes.
 Only adding to the ambiance are the rugged cobblestone streets that wind through the city.
 Following, we visit the Troglodyte cave that was the rumored hideout of St. Emilion in the 8th century.
-Our day concludes at a local family-run vineyard, where we enjoy a tasting of some popular local wines before returning to Libourne.
+Our day concludes with a visit to a local family-run vineyard, where we enjoy a tasting of some popular local wines before returning to Libourne and beginning our journey back to Bordeaux.
 Overnight ship.
 (B, L, D)

 Day 6 - Bordeaux